shikhashikz/shikhashikz.github.io/_posts/2021-07-06-AuthorCorner-Parminder.md

 🎆A long-standing wish of yours-- To own a home in the hills

-🎆Your greatest learning experience so far-- Being a parent as the greatest learning experience I am having each day
+🎆Your greatest learning experience so far-- Being a parent is the greatest learning experience I am having each day

 🎆How would you like people to remember you when you are gone?-- An honest and an ethical person